Back to Listing

 Brunch clubs, dinner clubs, book clubs, face-to-face get togethers combat loneliness.
 They also increase your ability to cope with financial shocks by providing you with social capital – connections into personal and public community which can offer support or opportunities.

-In Australia in 2018 an estimated 2.1 million people experienced some form of financial stress, according to the Financial Resilience in Australia 2018 report.
-The 2018 number comes off the back of relatively good economic times.
+An estimated 2.1 million people, according to the Financial Resilience in Australia 2018 report, have experienced some form of financial stress and that number number comes off the back of relatively good economic times.

 Building financial resilience